-As indicated in the Background Section, previously approved Classified Conditional Use Permit No. 2352 and Tentative Subdivision Map No. 4048 allowed a 420-unit planned residential development consisting of 320 clubhouse facility, a community center, and open space areas.
-The ability of the subject 488-acre site to accommodate this development was evaluated determined to be adequate in its size and shape.
+As indicated in the Background Section, previously approved Classified Conditional Use Permit No. 2352 and Tentative Subdivision Map No. 4048 allowed a 420-unit planned residential development consisting of 320 single-family homesites, 100 multiple-family units, a golf course and of the subject 488-acre site to accommodate this development was evaluated as a part of that original conditional use permit and the site was determined to be adequate in its size and shape.
 Since the proposed considering a reallocation of the ratio of single-family homesites and community center and changes to the property development standards for the single-family homesites within the 488-acre site, the size and shape of the subject parcel should continue to be adequate.